marissap/sun-twitter-bot/README.md

-# Sunrise and Sunset in Ottawa
+Twitter bot tweets the sunrise and sunset in Ottawa